 9. Now, given the analogy of the atoms, Cicero is surely wrong when he identifies this internal cause as the nature of these voluntary motions.
 Given the analogy of the atoms, Carneades must have said that these voluntary motions have their origin in the nature of the soul or the organism.
 It is easy to see what his point must have been.
 The nature of the soul or the organism is such that, if the organism is depleted, it will want to have something to eat or drink and hence will go to look for something to eat or drink.
 If, on the other hand, the organism is satiated, it naturally will not want to have something to eat or drink, and, accordingly, it will not go out to look for something.
 So the organism's or the soul's wanting to have something to eat and its going to get something to eat are not due to any external antecedent cause, an appetizing object out there, which makes it want to have something to eat.

-Frede, instead, thinks that Carneades "must have said that these voluntary motions have their origin in nature of the soul or the organism."
+[T]hese voluntary motions have their origin in nature of the soul or the organism."

 ἑκούσιοι (hekousioi) is a plural form of ἑκούσιος